hyperledger/besu/docs/Consensus-Protocols/Clique.md

 command line option.
 To start a node on a Clique private network, use the [`--genesis-file`](../Reference/Pantheon-CLI-Syntax.md#genesis-file) option to specify the custom genesis file.

-!!!note
-    The [`--genesis-file`](../Reference/Pantheon-CLI-Syntax.md#genesis-file) option is not used when running Pantheon from the [Docker image](../Getting-Started/Run-Docker-Image.md).
-Use a bind mount to [specify a configuration file with Docker](../Getting-Started/Run-Docker-Image.md#custom-genesis-file).

 ## Adding and Removing Signers

 To propose adding or removing signers using the JSON-RPC methods, enable the HTTP interface